 Communicating and enabling a cultural shift is essential to begin the transformation process.
 Still, you need to continue the momentum by providing the right tools for employees to do their jobs effectively.
-Employees that don't have access to the tools they need struggle with tedious, manual tasks that impact their mood, leading to increased frustration.
+Employees that don't have access to the tools they need struggle with tedious, manual tasks that impacts their mood, leading to increased frustration.

 When employees are frustrated or lacking the tools they need, lower productivity and employee turnover occur.
 The effect impacts your customers because employees are a crucial part of creating positive customer experiences.
-Providing employees the right tools allows them to focus on building on the customer relationship and empowers them to be successful.
+Provide employees the right tools allows them to focus on building on the customer relationship and empowers them to be successful.
 The benefits of enabling employees with the right tools include:

 - · Less wasted time

 - Fewer clicks

-- More automation, less busywork
+- · More automation, less busywork

-- Integrated solutions
+- · Integrated solutions

-To learn more about how you can select the right tools for your organization to empower employees and let the platform do the work, check out this dedicated guide on technology for outstanding customer experiences.
+To learn more about how you can select the right tools for your organization and empower employees, check out this dedicated guide on technology for outstanding customer experiences.